v/v.github.io/_posts/2013-09-09-fetch-any-json-using-jsonp-and-yql.markdown

   },
 });
 ```

-Using this trick, does mean that you have to trust `http://myservice.com`, because any content returned by it can get executed by your client side JS.
-It also means that `http://myservice.com` needs to live on the open web (not on an internal server), so that Yahoo servers can hit it.
+The snippet above will send a request to Yahoo and get back data from `myservice.com` as a response.
+This does mean that `http://myservice.com` needs to live on the open web (not on an internal server), so that Yahoo servers can hit it.

 jQuery will automatically add a `callback` parameter to the request, and give that name to the `success` function, so that it gets called appropriately.